amrhkm/ibm-datasci-capstone-spacex/README.md

 - How the interaction between the different features of the launch would impact the success rate of a landing.
 - What are the best-operating conditions that SpaceX has to achieve to ensure a successful landing?

-## Disclaimer
-This repo is my work to complete the capstone project for IBM Data Science Professional Certificate and its purpose is solely for education.